2014 Cork Intermediate Hurling Championship

 The 2014 Cork Intermediate Hurling Championship was the 105th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
-The draw for the opening rounds took place on 14 December 2014.
-The championship began on 31 May 2014 and ended on 26 October 2014.
+The draw for the opening rounds took place on 15 December 2013.
+The championship ran from 31 May to 26 October 2014.

-On 26 October 2014, Fermoy won the championship following a 2-14 to 1-16 defeat of Charleville in the final at Páirc Uí Chaoimh.
-This was their first championship title in the grade.
-St. Catherine's returned to the junior grade for the first time in 31 years after suffering a two-point defeat by Dripsey in a relegation play-off.
+The final was played on 26 October 2014 at Páirc Uí Chaoimh in Cork, between Fermoy and Charleville, in what was their first ever meeting in the final.
+Fermoy won the match by 2–14 to 1–16 to claim their first ever championship title.

 Kildorrery's Peter O'Brien was the championship's top scorer with 1-47.